-I love, love, love the little community we’ve grown on our Facebook fan page.
-A week or two ago, I posted a question asking fans what their favorite Mexican recipes are that they’ve adapted for crock-pot cooking.
-Overwhelmed with the number of delicious suggestions, I decided to whip up a batch of slow-cooked frijoles as my final tribute to National Slow-Cooking Month.
-(Thanks to Tortilla fan Annette for giving us the basic cooking instructions she uses.)
+I love the community on our Facebook fan page.
+I posted a question asking what their favorite Mexican recipes are that they’ve adapted for crock-pot cooking.
+Overwhelmed with the number of delicious suggestions, I decided to whip up a batch of slow-cooked beans as my final tribute to National Slow-Cooking Month.

 The results were tremendous, so I recorded a video recipe to show you just how I did it.
-As we’re preparing for a blizzard here in Chicago this week, I’m glad to have leftovers of this hearty, warm bean dish that is great as a snack, a side dish, or a main dish.
+As we’re preparing for a blizzard here in Chicago this week, I’m glad to have leftovers of this hearty, warm bean dish that is great as a snack, a side dish, or even a main dish with some garnishes.

-No-fuss recipe for frijoles de la olla made in a slow-cooker with pinto beans.
+A no-fuss recipe for frijoles de la olla made in a slow-cooker or Crock-Pot with pinto beans.

 - 2 cups frijoles pintos (pinto beans)